-Journaling often includes your dreams and ambitions, yet the idea that scribbled words can help achieve goals is understandably fanciful.
-But consider building a house without a blueprint.
-That makes more sense.
+Journaling includes writing out your dreams and ambitions.
+While the idea that scribbled words will help you achieve your goals seems fanciful, just consider building a house without a blueprint.

-Writing goals signals to your brain “this is important.”
-Your reticular activating system (RAS) then flags relevant opportunities and tools to achieve that goal.
-More detailed goals provide a psychological blueprint, and increases the likelihood of achieving them.
+Writing goals signals to your brain, “this is important to me!”
+Your reticular activating system (RAS) then flags relevant opportunities and tools to achieve your specific goal.
+Detailed goals provide a psychological blueprint and increases the likelihood of achieving them.

 4. Emotional Intelligence

-Emotional Intelligence is the ability to perceive and manage your emotions, and that of others.
-Journaling is an outlet for processing emotions and increases self-awareness.
+Emotional Intelligence is the ability to manage your own emotions and empathize with the emotions of others.
+Journaling—writing out what and how you are feeling, increases self-awareness.
 This internal familiarity becomes a bridge of empathy, you’ll better intuit and understand what others are experiencing.

 5. Boosting Memory & Comprehension

 There’s a unique relationship between the hand and brain; that link is sparked and strengthened when you come up with new thoughts and ideas.
-Words are representations of ideas; the formation of letters and causes the mind to compose or re-compose ideas while journaling.
-This strengthens previously covered information and forces you to engage in cognitive recall.
+Words are representations of ideas; so when you are writing words, your mind composes these ideas while journaling.
+This strengthens your memory and cognitive recall.

 6. Strengthen Your Self-Discipline

 Setting time aside to write, whether morning or evening, is an act of discipline.
 And discipline begets discipline.
-Like a muscle, the more you exercise it, the stronger it becomes.
-And habits formed in one area of life have a tendency to spread; as keeping your office clean leads to keeping the bedroom tidy, your daily practice of writing will domino onto other healthy habits.
+Like a muscle, the more you exercise your brain, the stronger it becomes.
+And habits formed in one area of life have a tendency to spread; keeping your office clean leads to keeping the bedroom tidy.
+Your daily practice of writing will domino onto other healthy habits.

 7. Improve Communication Skills

 “Writing has critical connections to speaking” according to a Stanford report.
-Journaling is a form of written communication, albeit to oneself.
-Nonetheless, the subvocalization of tracing your written thoughts will translate into actual vocalization.
+Journaling is a form of written communication, albeit to yourself.
+The subvocalization of your written thoughts will translate into actual vocalization.
 You are practicing what you want to be saying.